Color and visual cues can dramatically influence conversion rates by guiding attention, shaping emotion, and clarifying what to do next.

-Color has value beyond aesthetics—and the reason why we all have color preferences will directly affect your online marketing and conversion optimization strategy.
-Color is something that’s always around us, but we rarely think about how it impacts us.
+Color has value far beyond aesthetics—and our individual color preferences directly impact marketing performance and conversion optimization.
+Color surrounds us, but we rarely stop to consider how it nudges perception and behavior.

 Color Theory